mkthalmann/rule-and-type-parse/README.md

 - change the color of the type and rule annotations
 - note the necessary number of iterations through the entire tree to arrive at a full representation for each node in the LaTeX document
 - note the time it took
 - composition errors can be colorized differently from the others.
-That is to say that composition errors (e.g. where a two nodes of type `e` are sisters) will not cause the script to crash (or complain).
+That is to say that composition errors (e.g. where two nodes of type `e` are sisters) will not cause the script to crash (or complain).
 Instead, the rules and types of these nodes can be marked with "?" and colored in red.

 ## Examples